lequanghuylc/multiple-votes-in-one-page/README.md

 ## Installation
 Upload the Akismet plugin to your blog or Instal via wordpress.org library.
-Activate it, then you\'re good to go.
+Activate it, then you're good to go.

-After installation, there is a page in dashboard with title \"Votes\", you can create new Vote, creat Vote Category and use shortcode to display in pages/ posts/...
+After installation, there is a page in dashboard with title __"Votes"__, you can create new Vote, creat Vote Category and use shortcode to display in pages/ posts/...

 Shortcode:
-[mul_votes id=\"vote_id\"]
+__[mul_votes id="vote_id"]__

 Shortcodes are automatically generated when creating a new vote.